Ask the Experts – What Is EV Charging Load Balancing?

-Norway’s excellent charge point network has also aided EV uptake – easing range anxiety and enabling drivers to visit most points of interest in the country without concern.
+Norway’s EV charging policy and excellent charge point network have also aided EV uptake – easing range anxiety and enabling drivers to visit most points of interest in the country without concern.
 Given the mountainous and often isolated terrain, this is particularly important.
 To support a network of more than 480,000 EVs there are now almost 17,000 charging stations across Norway, including more than 3,000 fast chargers.
-And you wont need to travel more than 30 miles to find your nearest rapid charge point.
+And you won’t need to travel more than 30 miles to find your nearest rapid charge point.

 Enova, the Norwegian government body responsible for providing funding and advice for energy and climate projects, initially funded a 7 million euro EV infrastructure programme providing 1,900 charging points by 2011.
 And has provided support to charging infrastructure projects since.
 Most recently allocating NOK 50.5 million for fast charging infrastructure – with 230 stations installed so far.